Basic Algorithm Templates

 }

-// Remove the head node, ensuring the head node exists
+// Delete the head node, need to ensure the head node exists

 void remove()